-The youngster also has 12 fixed sponsors that included high brands such as Nike, Panasonic, Claro, foot odour-stopper Tenys-Pé, underwear brand Lupo, fizzy drink Guaraná Antarctica, Unilever, Volkswagen, Santander, Red Bull, Heliar (car batteries) and mobile app Palpiteros.
+The youngster also has 12 fixed sponsors that included high brands such as Nike, Panasonic, Claro, foot odor-stopper Tenys-Pé, underwear brand Lupo, fizzy drink Guaraná Antarctica, Unilever, Volkswagen, Santander, Red Bull, Heliar (car batteries) and mobile app Palpiteros.

 His family also earned €40m payout when Neymar joined Barcelona in 2013, and transfer also led to a huge tax fraud investigation which not only embarrassed the Neymar Family but FC Barcelona as we.

-He currently has €8.8m annual contract with FC Barcelona but thanks to his good performance and a bright future ahead, he is expected to sign a contract more than double his current salary with the end of his current contract which is on the horizon soon.
+He currently has a €8.8m annual contract with FC Barcelona but thanks to his good performance and a bright future ahead, he is expected to sign a contract more than double his current salary with the end of his current contract which is on the horizon soon.

 02) Lionel Messi – 200 million Euros